ivey/ivey.github.com/_posts/2022-11-26-grey-scarf.md

 I started over a few times to get the width right, and then just went until it felt long enough.

-I used some yarn from Emily's stash, <a href="http://www.tomorrowfarm.net">Tomorrow Farm</a> Kodiak, organic merino wool.
+I used some yarn from Emily's stash, Tomorrow Farm (now <a href="https://camelotdyeworks.com">Camelot Dyeworks</a>) Kodiak, an organic merino wool.
 I used her US 11 needles - I'm not commited enough to have my own needles.
 Yet?
 We'll see.

 <img src="/assets/2022/washington-models-grey-scarf.jpg" alt="a black cat wearing the grey scarf, looking into the distance" />